franscwa/OpenAI-Endpoint-Generator/README.md

 ## Deployment Instructions

- Duplicate the environment variable example file, and create an [API key](https://beta.openai.com/account/api-keys) and add it to the to the new .env file
+ Duplicate the environment variable example file, and create an API Key [free from OpenAI](https://beta.openai.com/account/api-keys) and add it to the to the new .env file

    ```bash
    $ cp .env.example .env